 Waltz is a rather old style of dance, invented in the 1600s, and its music is in 3/4 time.
 Its name comes from the old German word walzen, which means "to roll, turn, or glide," and these words describe well the smoothness and grace that a well-done waltz exhibits.
 Born in the suburbs of Vienna and in the alpine region of Austria in the seventeenth century, many of the familiar waltz tunes can be traced back to simple peasant yodeling melodies.

 As you can see below, quite a few Waltz moves have counterparts in Foxtrot.
 These moves are not identical, of course, because Waltz uses 3/4 music and Foxtrot uses 4/4 music, but if you are familiar the Waltz version of a shared move, you'll easily pick up the Foxtrot version, and vice versa.
-Below is what is typically taught in a Level 1 Waltz class:
+Below is what is typically taught in a Level 1 Waltz class (if there is time; if not, the more complex moves would be taught in a Level 2 class):

 |